-There are about 400 billion stars in the galaxy.
+There are about 400 billion stars in the Home Galaxy.
 Selected at random, each one has about a 0.3% chance of hosting an inhabited world.
-Many more are inhabitable, at least marginally, and even in the Empire's twilight years, it continues to dispatch colonizing expeditions to worlds within its borders.

-The map of the galaxy below shows some of the major astrographical features and landmark worlds of the Milky Way.
+The above map of the galaxy shows the rough locations of major worlds and the rough extents of the galaxy's major political players.